Key Takeaways

 The Bitcoin Mining Scam is a new online threat.
 In the world of cryptocurrency, scams are unfortunately all too common.
 Recently, I received a suspicious email claiming I had earned a substantial amount of Bitcoin through cloud mining – but I don’t have any cloud mining accounts.

-In this article, I’ll walk you through the steps I took to analyse this and expose the methods the fraudsters used to lure people in.
+In this article, I’ll walk you through the steps I took to analyse this scam and expose the methods the fraudsters used to lure people in.

 The first red flag was the email I received, which claimed I had a balance of 1.3426 BTC (worth over $890,000!).
 The email was from a random address, and the message suggested that I had somehow made this money through automatic Bitcoin mining.